LOsioChico/vite-react-ts-tailwind-template/README.md

 - `preview` - locally preview the production build
 - `lint` - run the linter
 - `format` - run the code formatter
-- `pnpm:devPreinstall` - this run automatically by pnpm before install, no need to run manually.
+- `postinstall` - this run automatically by pnpm after install, no need to run manually.
 It will add the features with the config in `config/features.json` file and can be configured in `config/config.json` file
-- `postinstall` - this run automatically by pnpm after install, no need to run manually.
-It can be configured in `config/config.json` file

 ## Features